Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Fast-tracking ambulance transfers at emergency departments by moving less urgent patients to hospital waiting areas.

-- Freeing up paramedics by contracting appropriately-trained resources for non-emergency transfers between facilities in Edmonton and Calgary.
+- contracting appropriately-trained resources for non-emergency transfers between facilities in Edmonton and Calgary

 - Transporting medically-stable patients by other methods will free up about 70 ambulances each day to respond to emergency calls.